Repositorian/DataCarpentry-Humanists/_episodes/00-intro.md

 - How to avoid common formatting mistakes
 - Dates as data - beware!
 - Basic quality control and data manipulation in spreadsheets
-- Exporting data from spreadsheets for use in other applications
+- Exporting data from spreadsheets in plain text format(s) for use in other applications

 Two relevant references for further information about tidy data and spreadsheet best practices we recommend:
 - Wickham, Hadley.
 "Tidy Data" *Journal of Statistical Software* \[Online\], Volume 59, Issue 10 (12 September 2014). 	https://doi.org/10.18637/jss.v059.i10